Secrets of the Furious Five: Plot

-Shifu returns, anticipating finding a lack of progress, and is surprised to see he has underestimated Po's talents again.
-When the Bunnies ask Po how his first day of kung fu was, Po has a flashback to all the unpleasant events he endured from the first film.
-He smiles confidently and assures them that "it was totally awesome!".
+Shifu returns, anticipating to find a lack of progress, and is surprised to see he has underestimated Po's talents again.
+When the children ask Po how his first day of kung fu was, Po has a flashback to the unpleasant events he endured.
+(Note: As depicted in Kung Fu Panda (2008)) He smiles confidently and assures them that he loved it.